mdsol/jive/anniversary/README.md

  node index.js
  ```

-4. You can also set a cronjob to run periodically (eg running every day at 00:05) and write info.log file.
+4. You can also set a cronjob to run regularly and and write info.log file with:
 ```
 5 0 * * * /usr/bin/node /path/to/anniversary/index.js > /path/to/anniversary/info.log
 ```